omarrodriguez15/mySprinkler/README.md

-# mySprinkler
+# MySprinkler
-####Transfered from my Student Github account to this account
+School project to create a smart sprinkler system.

-##A smart sprinkler controller that talks to weather service
+## Smart Home Sprinkler System
-Design a sprinkler controller that can display a web-based interface to allow users to programthe worst case scenario sprinkler setup.
-More importantly, the controller should be able to retrieve weather data to adjust water amounts.
-I t also needs to send confirmation email and status update to owner.
+Design a sprinkler controller that can be controlled via a web-based interface.
+The web app should allow users to program the worst case scenario sprinkler setup.
+More importantly, the controller should be able to retrieve weather data to adjust water amounts on its own.
+It also needs to send confirmation email and status updates to owner periodically.